carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 include writing and saving scripts to obtain the data or subsets of the data from remote storage.

-Some data cleaning tools, such as
-OpenRefine[^7], provide a graphical user interface, but also automatically keep track of each step in the process.
+Some data cleaning tools, such as OpenRefine, provide a graphical user interface, but also automatically keep track of each step in the process.
 When tools like these or scripting is not feasible, it's important to clearly document every manual action (what menu was